 - Now, I feel like a broken record but DO NOT skip the chill time for these cookies!
 Unless you want to wind up with super flat pancakes.
 So just plan ahead and do it!

 - Once chilled, the cookie dough will be slightly hard (and a tad crumbly) when you go to scoop it into balls.
 But don’t worry – just work / roll the dough into balls with your hands and it will come together when shaping.

-Additional Soft & Chewy Cookie Recipes You Might Enjoy!
+Additional Coconut Oil Cookie Recipes You Might Enjoy:

 - Soft & Chewy Whole Wheat Gingerbread Cookies

 - Soft & Chewy Whole Wheat Pumpkin Cookies

 - Coconut Oil Chocolate Chip Cookies

 - Coconut Oil Oatmeal Cookies

 - Vanilla Almond Vegan Biscotti

 - Dairy Free Snickerdoodles